rogerespel/ewts-js/scripts/README.md

 It only needs to be run after making changes to the word or exception lists.

-Run it with: `node ./make-words-exceptions.mjs`
+Run it with: `node ./make-words-exceptions.mjs`.
+It updates all the JSON files under `src`.